Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

       - If duplicate responses are not allowed for a question (i.e., rank order), have options drop away after they are chosen
     - Response validation
       - Add a "forced response" option to variables that are absolutely necessary (e.g., unique identifier)
-        - However, adding forced responses to all questions can be both harmful to participants and produce bad data.
+        - Do not add "forced response" to non-essential questions.
+Doing so can be both harmful to participants and produce bad data.
 If you add forced response options to non-essential questions, ensure that those questions allow participants to still opt-out.
       - For non-essential questions, add a "request response" option which notifies the respondent that they skipped a question and asks them if they still would like to move forward without responding
 4. Choose the right type and format for the item
     - Become familiar with the various questions types available in your tool (e.g., rank order, multiple choice - select all, multiple choice - select one, text box)